th-otto/tos1x/tospatch/README.md

 # Known BUGS

- * The WINX patch will only work with the german version.
+ * For 1.06 & 1.62, the WINX patch will only work with the german version.
+   For 1.04, it should work with all supported languages.

  * Some patches that replace single items in the resource files (like icons) will only work with the german version for now.
 Replacing the whole